May 2, 2025 • 16 min read

 - ESRS: European Sustainability Reporting Standards, which detail the reporting and disclosure requirements for companies that must comply with the CSRD.

-- EFRAG: The European Financial Reporting Advisory Group, a private organization under the CSRD that provides technical advice to the European Commission and drafts the European Sustainability Reporting Standards for use in CSRD reporting.
+- EFRAG: The European Financial Reporting Advisory Group, a private organization under the CSRD that provides technical advice to the European Commission and drafted the European Sustainability Reporting Standards for use in CSRD reporting.

 - The company has over 250 employees.